 Think piece articles that do little more than groan about Seattle housing costs are about as tired as out-of-towners commenting on the rain.
 We all live here.
 We all get it.

 So while commentators grumble and Amazon rumbles with city hall over the head tax, a swath of local startups are bringing innovation to the real estate industry from all angles.
-Here are eight of our favorites — and they’re all growing.
+Here are nine of our favorites — and they’re all growing.

 What they do: When selling a house, owners are usually attracted to cash offers, wherein a buyer can pay up front.
 FlyHomes acts a broker, and recently received a flurry of media attention as it closed a $17M Series A to juice its own cash offer fund.
 The fund is used to buy property on a buyer’s behalf, then hold it until they can sort out financing.

 How it’s changing real estate: The system is biased toward wealthy businesses and individuals who can afford to front large sums of money, locking out potential buyers who need a mortgage.
 While Seattle is awash with wealthy buyers and cash offers, FlyHomes hopes its model will help to open the real estate market to everyone else.

 What they do: JetClosing’s team of tech heads and real estate veterans are simplifying the closure of real estate deals, digitizing the entire process and moving it to the cloud.
 In addition to digital documents, they provide dedicated closing coordinators to shepherd buyers and sellers through the entire process.

 How it’s changing real estate: Closing a home sale traditionally involves mountains of paperwork and a bonus case of signature-induced carpal tunnel syndrome.
 JetClosing aims to digitize signatures wherever possible — and eliminate the paper.